 On a monthly basis, run Secure Score to assess your organization's security settings.

-For messages that end up in quarantine by mistake, or for messages that are allowed through, we recommend that you search for those messages in Threat Explorer and real-time detections.
+For messages that end up in quarantine by mistake (false positives), or for messages that are allowed through (false negatives), we recommend that you search for those messages in Threat Explorer and real-time detections.
 You can search by sender, recipient, or message ID.
 After you locate the message, go to details by clicking on the subject.
 For a quarantined message, look to see what the "detection technology" was so that you can use the appropriate method to override.
 For an allowed message, look to see which policy allowed the message.

 Email from spoofed senders (the From address of the message doesn't match the source of the message) is classified as phishing in Defender for Office 365.
 Sometimes spoofing is benign, and sometimes users don't want messages from specific spoofed sender to be quarantined.
-To minimize the impact to users, periodically review the spoof intelligence insight, the Spoofed senders tab in the Tenant Allow/Block List, and the Spoof detections report.
-Once you have reviewed allowed and blocked spoofed senders and made any necessary overrides, you can be confident to configure spoof intelligence in anti-phishing policies to Quarantine suspicious messages instead of delivering them to the user's Junk Email folder.
+To minimize the impact to users, periodically review the spoof intelligence insight, entries for spoofed senders in the Tenant Allow/Block List, and the Spoof detections report.
+After you review allowed and blocked spoofed senders and make any necessary overrides, you can confidently configure spoof intelligence in anti-phishing policies to Quarantine suspicious messages instead of delivering them to the user's Junk Email folder.

 Some customers inadvertently allow phishing messages through by putting their own domains in the Allow sender or Allow domain list in anti-spam policies.
-Although this configuration will allow some legitimate messages through, it will also allow malicious messages that would normally be blocked by the spam and/or phishing filters.
+Although this configuration allows some legitimate messages through, it also allows malicious messages that would normally be blocked by the spam and/or phishing filters.
 Instead of allowing the domain, you should correct the underlying problem.

 The best way to deal with legitimate messages that are blocked by Microsoft 365 (false positives) that involve senders in your domain is to fully and completely configure the SPF, DKIM, and DMARC records in DNS for all of your email domains: